To review your case, we require the following:

 If the platform provides a substantive response regarding the procedure, we will forward the corresponding reply to you.
 Thus, we ensure that both parties are granted the right to be heard.
 The deadline is 7 days in each case and can be extended by up to 14 days.

-Although the decision is not binding, platforms are required to cooperate and thoroughly assess whether there is any valid reason not to implement it.
-Because the decisions of User Rights are well reasoned, platforms are likely to implement them.
+We send our final review to you and to the platform concerned.
+The decision is not binding.
+However, platforms are required to cooperate and thoroughly assess whether there is any valid reason not to implement it.

 Our approach provides a fast and thorough process to give you the best possible support.